-By incorporating the filter elements into the feedback loop of an op amp circuit, it is possible to create a low pass filter very easily created with a minimum number of components and without the need for inductors which can be large and expensive as well as not being nearly as widely available as capacitors and resistors.
+By incorporating the filter elements into the feedback loop of an op amp circuit, it is possible to create a low pass filter very easily created with a minimum number of electronic components and without the need for inductors which can be large and expensive as well as not being nearly as widely available as capacitors and resistors.

 What is a low pass filter